CIMBIBOY/GenReL-World/README.md

 The goal is to contrust the framework which utilizes general reinforcement learning algorithms to control a robotic arm.
 A big problem in robotics is, that they adapt hardly to new environments or to task, which fall out to the trained task distribution.
-The adaptation of a general framework can be worthwhile if they can be intagrated to be trained on different world models.
+The adaptation of a general framework can be worthwhile if they can be intagrated to be trained on different world models, environments, hyperparameters and initial conditions.

-With that only the world model and the encoding to a lower latent representation have to be switched.
+With that only the world model and the encoding to a lower latent representation have to be repleaced.
 Implementing the different algorithms and finding connections between them is an ongoing research area, which can play a crutial part in robotics.
+The definition of intitial value problems, action and rewards spaces and optimizing various agents can be a handful.

 The framework involves reinforcement learning concepts from [(0)](https://www.andrew.cmu.edu/course/10-703/textbook/BartoSutton.pdf) and meta-reinforcement learning and multi-task learning using the MetaWorld open-source simulated benchmark [(1)](https://meta-world.github.io/).